maoyuans/chronicles-of-terre/hidden/TBR/Star of Astartia.md

 ---
 ## The Daughter of Discord

+Elein, tiefling.
+Middle child of an Okeanosian Aristoi family, bored of life in Okeanos and sneaked out to adventure.
+Paladin of Mizu'karas, delusional and believing herself to be the most fortunate person out there.

+Accepting the mission just because... to prove that she is literally favored by fate.
+We will leave that to the dice, but give her storylines relating to Mizu'karas perhaps.
+- Trial of the Maelstrom...
 ## The Little Sun of D'Amore

 Luciano D'Amore, human.
 Middle child and only son of House D'Amore of D'Alessandro of Labyrinthine.
 D'Amore is a family of enchantresses that only passes to female heirs, so Luci is just a fighter.